ROCm/aomp/examples/README.md

 The above will compile and execute the openmp/veccopy example.
 The Makefile will print the compile and execute commands to the console.

-If you plan to copy the sources for these examples to test "in-tree" compile and execute be sure to copy the entire Compiler examples directory.
+If you plan to copy the sources for these examples, be sure to copy the entire Compiler examples directory.
+For example:
-For example,
 ```
 EXROOT=/opt/rocm/share/examples/Compiler  # The examples base directory.
 cp -rp $EXROOT /tmp